 Acoustic String Musicians

-We love when weddings bring in music for their ceremony.
+I love when weddings bring in music for their ceremony.
 It’s such a lovely touch.
+Keep in mind that only acoustic string musicians are permitted, with no more than two performing together.
 Since this venue is public, they are strict about this.
-Only acoustic string musicians are permitted, with no more than two performing together.
-You must choose from city hall’s approved musicians list.
-We personally recommend Corelli Strings.
+You must choose from City Hall Event’s approved musicians list.
+I have my own favorites from this list - view my current recommendations on my preferred vendors page.

 Timing